huggingface/optimum-habana/examples/language-modeling/README.md

 ## Using DeepSpeed

-Multi-card examples can be simpply adapted to be run with DeepSpeed.
+Multi-card examples can be simply adapted to be run with DeepSpeed.
 Here is the CLM example with GPT-2:

 ```bash
 python ../gaudi_spawn.py \